False Claims Act Defense Attorneys – Qui Tam Lawsuit Defense

 - Favorable Resolution.
 In instances, in which civil liability was indicated, we have negotiated the damages to fractions of the government’s demand.
 To date, not a single settlement forced any of our clients to cease operations or to close their business.

-Connect With Experienced False Claims Act & Qui Tam Defense Lawyers Today
+Connect With Experienced Qui Tam/False Claims Act Defense Lawyers Today

-Call us today to discuss your situation with our false claims act lawyers.
+Call us today to discuss your situation with our false claims act attorneys.
 All initial consultations are free and confidential.
 We are available every day of the year, 24 hours a day.
-You can call us directly or complete our contact form or by sending us an email.
+Call, complete our contact form, or email us directly.